Beautiful suburban home

 Total: $3,700/month

 That’s $44,400 per year.
-And we haven’t included any HOA, any improvements, or any of the one-time costs.
-Your mortgage payment was $2,095.
-The actual cost of the house is $3,700.
+No HOA included.
+No improvements.
+None of the one-time costs.
+Your mortgage was $2,095.
+The actual cost of the house? $3,700.
 That’s 76% more than the mortgage alone.

 Is It Still Worth It?

-Yes.
-But only if you go in prepared.
 Homeownership builds wealth through equity appreciation and mortgage paydown over time.
 Renters pay someone else’s mortgage.
-Homeowners pay their own.
-Over 10-20 years, that difference is often six figures.
+Owners pay their own.
+Over 10–20 years, that difference is often six figures — sometimes more in high-appreciation markets like Northeast Florida, where St. Johns County home values have roughly tripled in the last decade.

 Keep Reading